 - Continue with fall clean up if not finished in October (we always do the mad dash just before the snow).

-- Write your garden journal notes (here are 20 questions for your garden journal).
+- Write your garden journal notes.

 - Keep snow off low tunnels and greenhouse (see photo below!)

 - Keep harvesting veggies in low tunnels or greenhouse throughout winter.